Is gamma-ray burst polarization from photosphere emission?: The apparently positive correlation of the low-energy spectral index and the polarization degree

-\subsection{Observational Results}
+\subsection{Observational results}

-In Figure \ref{fig:low_distri} (see also Table 1), we show the distribution of the low-energy spectral index $\alpha $, for the GRBs with reported polarization degree (omitting the upper and lower limits).
+In Figure \ref{fig:low_distri} (see also Table \ref{TABLE:PD}), we show the distribution of the low-energy spectral index $\alpha $, for the GRBs with reported polarization degree (omitting the upper and lower limits).
 This sample consists of the 5 bursts reported by POLAR finally (with incoming angle below 45$^\circ$, see \citealt{Zhang2019}), and 5 bursts reported by AstroSAT (5 upper limits are excluded, and GRB 160131A is excluded due to lack of \textit{Fermi}/GBM detection, see \citealt{Chat2019}).
 The low-energy spectral index is taken from Table 1 in \citet{Kole2020} for POLAR, and Table 1 in \citet{Chat2019} for AstroSAT.
-Obviously, the low-energy spectral index $\alpha $ for most of these bursts (except for GRB 170101A in POLAR and GRB 160821A in AstroSAT) is rather hard, quite close to or larger than the death line $ \alpha $= $-$2/3 of the basic synchrotron model.
+Obviously, the low-energy spectral index $\alpha $ for most of these bursts (except for GRB 170101A in POLAR and GRB 160821A in AstroSAT) is rather hard, quite close to or larger than the "synchrotron line of death" ($\alpha $= $-$2/3; \citealt{Preece1998}).
+This terminology means that $\alpha$ should not exceed the value of -2/3 corresponding to the slow cooling limit, for the synchrotron shock model.
+When considering much faster cooling of particles, $\alpha$ should be much softer, extending to a limit of -3/2.
 Thus, the polarization for these bursts is more likely to be produced by the photosphere emission.
 Note that, we do not conclude that the polarization for all GRBs comes from the photosphere emission.
 But, for the polarization sample so far and in the near future, which has higher energy, the photosphere may be the more favorable mechanism.
 Also, notice that GRB 170101A is only detected by POLAR and \textit{Swift}/BAT, and the best-fit peak energy $E_{\text{p}}$ is quite large (323 keV, close to or beyond the detection upper limit), meaning that the best-fit model is actually the PL (power law) model.
 Thus, the low-energy spectral index $\alpha \equiv -1.55$ is doubtful, or the origin of this burst may be special (with high intrinsic luminosity and extremely large viewing angle).